DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 As mentioned above, closed captions and subtitles are used to show spoken words or to display important sounds.

-The main difference between closed captions and subtitles is that subtitles are used in instances when another language is spoken on screen, whereas closed captions are used throughout an entire video or film.
+The main difference between closed captions and subtitles is that subtitles are used when another language is spoken on screen, while closed captions are used throughout an entire video or film.

 For example, most films produced in the United States are spoken in English.
-However, some films may have certain selected scenes filmed in a foreign country.
+However, some films may have selected scenes that were filmed in a foreign country.

-The filmmakers can present those scenes in English or in that country’s native language.
+The filmmakers can present those scenes in English or that country’s native language.

-Subtitles would be used to translate the foreign language into English subtitles, so the audience understands what is being said.
-The subtitles would be presented on screen as those words are spoken.
+Subtitles would be used to translate the foreign language into English subtitles so the audience understands what is being said.
+The subtitles would be presented on the screen as those words are spoken.

-Closed captions are like subtitles but are presented during the entire film or video.
-The purpose of Closed captions is to give accessibility for people who are deaf or hard of hearing.
+Closed captions are like subtitles but are presented throughout the film or video.
+Their purpose is to make the film or video accessible to people who are deaf or hard of hearing.

 The words are presented for the entire duration of the film or video.
 However, closed captions are not natively burned into a video like subtitles.
 “Burned in” means the titles are on the final exported video.

-Closed captions require a separate file that can be imported wherever the video is presented.
+Closed captions require a separate file to be imported wherever the video is presented.

-The most common closed caption file is the SubRip Subtitle .srt file, but there are a few others as well.
-We will be using the .srt file format in this article because it is the most common.
+The most common closed caption file is the SubRip Subtitle .srt file, but there are a few others.
+This article will use the .srt file format because it is the most common.

-Open Captions are the same as closed captions, however, the captions are burned into the video.
-We won’t be focusing on Open Captions in this article, but it’s important to know of its existence.
+Open Captions are the same as closed captions; however, the captions are burned into the video.
+We won’t be focusing on Open Captions in this article, but knowing about their existence is important.

-Let’s look at how to create a subtitle and closed caption file in Premiere.
+Let’s look at creating a subtitle and closed caption file in Premiere.

 You might also like Cinematic bars done the right way + free template download